chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 # Ohai

-Ohai is a separate library that gets installed with Chef.
+Ohai is a standalone library written by Opscode that is installed with Chef as a dependency.

-It uses plugins to profile the local system when Chef runs to gather information.
+Ohai uses plugins to profile the local system when Chef runs to gather information.

-This data gets stored on the Chef Server.
+When Chef runs, this data gets stored on the Chef Server.

 # Ohai Configuration

-Ohai is usually configured via the chef-client configuration file (`/etc/chef/client.rb`), it has no other default configuration file.
+Ohai is usually configured via the chef-client configuration file (`/etc/chef/client.rb`).
+It has no other configuration file.

-The ohai configuration is accessed with `Ohai::Config`.
-It is a Ruby hash that uses symbols for key names.
+The ohai configuration must be modified with `Ohai::Config`.
+It is a Ruby hash-like object that uses symbols for key names.

     @@@ruby
     Ohai::Config[:disabled_plugins] << 'passwd'